nikitodos/xmm-newton/README.md

 ## How to Use This Repository
 1. Access simulation data in `Simulations/` directories
-2. Explore analysis procedures in the [Colab Notebook](https://colab.research.google.com/drive/1_lByGgVL_X3-rP8CkA2dal-FVmZG4h4l?usp=sharing)
+2. Explore analysis procedures in the [Jupyter Notebook](https://github.com/nikitodos/xmm-newton/blob/main/JupyterNotebook_forDataAnalysis_Backup.ipynb)
 3. Consult `References/` for background literature
 4. Review [thesis draft (coming soon)](about:blank) for methodology details